TheTechRobo/python-shell/README.md

 # Translating CustPy
 Thanks SOOOOO much for deciding to translate CustPy.
-There is a translate.txt file uploaded here, PLEASE use it and follow the directions
+There is a translations.txt file uploaded here, PLEASE use it and follow the directions
 # Thanks!